TrigCharters/Book-Nook/README.md

 # Trig's Book-Nook
-Welcome to Trig's book-nook where you can download some of Trig's books and also share and discuss writing tips and tricks.
+Welcome to Trig's book nook, where you can download some of Trig's books and share or discuss writing tips and tricks.

-If you've enjoyed any of Trigs works or would like to help with the up keep, or just buy Trig a coffee, then consider donating to help keep this site and Trigs books free for everyone.
+If you've enjoyed any of Trigs works or would like to help with the upkeep, or just buy Trig a coffee, then consider donating to help keep this site and Trigs books free for everyone.
 [Donate](https://paypal.me/ChartersTrig)

 ## Current Works